Lawris/master1/README.md

 But i'm unable to can
 Yes we can
-I'm unable to be able to think of being able to can
+I'm unable to be able to think of being able to can But sometimes, indeed, I can be able to can